srand/jolt/docs/configuration.rst

   configured limit.
 Artifacts which are required to execute a task currently present in the dependency tree are never evicted.
 Therefore, it may not be possible for Jolt to evict enough artifacts to reach the limit.
 Consider this size advisory.
-The size is specified in bytes and SI prefixes such as K, M and G are supported.
+The size is specified in bytes and SI suffixes such as K, M and G are supported.
 Example: ``cachesize = 5G``

 * ``colors = <boolean>``